Key takeaways

 Revenue metrics to include

-Revenue is the top line, if it is not clean, growth decisions go wrong.
-Build drillable cards for the following, using references like revenue dashboard examples, revenue reporting dashboard, financial dashboards, 9 key elements to craft a perfect financial dashboard, and executive revenue dashboard.
+Revenue is the top line.
+If it is not clean, growth decisions go wrong.
+Build drillable cards for the following metrics.

 - Total revenue for the selected period, with month to date and year to date views.

-- Recurring versus one time revenue, subscription, AMC, maintenance, versus projects.
+- Recurring versus one time revenue: subscription, AMC, and maintenance versus projects.

 Expense metrics to include

 Expenses decide how much revenue turns into profit.
-Structure expense views following 9 key elements to craft a perfect financial dashboard, CFO dashboard, and financial dashboards.
+Structure expense views with clear classification to support variance analysis and unit economics.

-- Total expenses with month to date and year to date views, your burn rate and annual trend.
+- Total expenses with month to date and year to date views.
+This is your burn rate and annual trend.

 - COGS or cost of services separated from operating expenses.

-Clean classification prevents leaks, misclassification also causes wrong tax positions and notices.
+Clean classification prevents leaks.
+Misclassification also causes wrong tax positions and notices under the Income Tax Act provisions for disallowance of expenses.

 Derived profitability summaries